Epic-Breakfast-Productions/OpenQuarterMaster/software/Station-Captain/docs/User Guide.md

 #### Menu System

-This is a quick explanation of the menus.
+This is a quick explanation of the menus in interactive mode.

 (main menu)
 - Info / Status